The age-old debate of the chicken and the egg has always fascinated me.

 Remember, Consistency is Key

 Just as Rome wasn’t built in a day, building a brand isn’t a day’s job.
-Establishing your brand and topical authority takes time and consistent thought leadership content.
+Establishing your brand and topical authority takes time and consistent thought leadership content marketing.

 This means you shouldn’t give up when the going gets tough.
 And it will.

-It might seem like you’re shouting into a vacuum when you start out, and no one is listening to you.
+It might seem like you’re shouting into a vacuum when you start, and no one is listening to you.
 But if you persist in creating quality and problem-solving content, people will begin to recognize you, and your brand will take off.